 - Spondylolisthesis: vertebrae can slip out of place, which may in turn apply pressure to the spinal canal.
 The condition may cause pain and other nerve-related symptoms such as tingling or numbness.

 - Bone Spurs: extra growth on bones is another condition that may lead to pain and inflammation.

 There are many ways in which a doctor may diagnose and treat these conditions, depending on the individual patient’s needs.
 Any condition that involves inflammation causing the compression of nerves may benefit from these injections.
-Due to the potential side effects, some conditions such as high blood pressure or arthritis may impact a doctor’s decision to use them.
+Due to the potential side effects, some conditions such as high blood pressure or diabetes may impact a doctor’s decision to use them.

 Risks of Steroid Injections and Why They May Not Work

 Epidural steroid injections are generally considered safe by the medical community, which is why they have been used to treat pain for decades.
 Recent findings, however, have proven that there are potentially harmful components to the injections.

 Repeated treatment via steroids can impact the body in many different ways.
 Some of the most common side effects can include those which are typical of many steroid treatments: